thejqs/plcb/README.md

 return unicorns
 ```

 The first, synchronous version of this scraper took eight hours for those 17,000 gets.
 Multiprocessing got it to about three and a half hours.
-Now with the PDF parser it's down to about an hour and 15 minutes running with plenty of memory, or between an hour and a half and two hours if it's in a more-constrained environment.
+Now with the PDF parser it's down to about an hour and 15 minutes running with plenty of memory, or about an hour and a half with an optimized number of pool workers in a more-constrained environment.

 That time savings came with a price: a dramatically CPU- and memory-intensive `load()` operation for the PDF, courtesy of a library sub-module.
 But the tradeoff seemed worth it.